08 May A Powerful Paradigm Shift for Educators

 Some teachers exhibit a negative, controlling attitude when interacting with their students.
 They often create this persona to ensure all students are on task and working toward the set academic standard at all costs.
 We have identified this tendency as Negative Controlling.
 These teachers tend to teach content instead of students.
 They may see their students as “empty vessels” that they need to fill with knowledge and relationships with youth often come secondary to meeting the teacher’s needs and/or academic objectives.

-Negative Controllers overzealously assert their authority and take charge of their classrooms.
+Negative Controlling: Overzealously assert their authority and take charge of their classrooms.

-Rather than clearly communicating expectations to students—such as saying “Class voices are at level 1 at this time”—and, if appropriate, providing consequences, Negative Controllers may make aggressive, sarcastic statements or discipline students too quickly.
+Rather than clearly communicating expectations to students—such as saying “Class voices are at level 1 at this time”—and, if appropriate, providing consequences, teachers may make aggressive, sarcastic statements or discipline students too quickly.

 Discipline for a No-Nonsense Nurturer isn’t about power, it is about purpose and care.